-Description: The Anatomy and Physiology III course continues the study of musculoskeletal anatomy with a focus on the lower body.
-Students are taught how a clear understanding of Musculoskeletal Anatomy provides the foundation for an effective massage therapy session.
-In this course students focus attention on the location, origin and insertion, actions, and synergistic movements of the musculature.
-Students learn to identify and palpate the musculature to become familiar with the underlying structures of the human body and to clearly understand and communicate the way in which massage works to assist in the maintenance, healing, and support of these structures.
+Description: The Anatomy and Physiology II course focuses on musculoskeletal anatomy.
+In this course, students focus attention specifically on learning Musculoskeletal Anatomy of the upper body, including the location, origin and insertion, actions, and synergistic movements of the musculature.
+Students learn to clearly understand and communicate the way in which massage works to assist in the maintenance, healing, and support of the client's muscular and skeletal systems.